macrodatalab/bosh/README.md

 # BOSH - a BigObject shell

+bosh is a python command-line interface for a BigObject server

+##System requirements
+Python 2.7.6

-BigObject service provides storage and analytic computation for your data.
+BigObject server provides storage and analytic computation for your data.
-These feature endpoints are made available through BigObject query language, The language are divided into two feature sets, with a single admin control for list and get metadata opertions.
+These feature endpoints are made available through BigObject query language,

 Refer to the full documentation [here](https://docs.bigobject.io/)

-## Getting BigObject service
+## Getting BigObject

-We recommend you provision a BigObject service through [Docker Hub](https://registry.hub.docker.com/u/macrodata/bigobject/).
+We recommend you build your BigObject server through [Docker Hub](https://registry.hub.docker.com/u/macrodata/bigobject/).
 Other options available through custom request via info@macrodatalab.com

 ## Getting BOSH

-The recommended way for getting BOSH is through the official cheese factory.
+The recommended way for getting BOSH is through the python package management tool "pip" :

 ```bash
 $ pip install bosh